Chop Chop Tree logo

 7AM - 11PM

-• Windthrow damage to tall conifers in hillside properties near Somerset and Eastgate
+• Wind damage affecting tall conifers on hillside properties near Somerset and Eastgate

-• Canker diseases weakening ornamental cherries and flowering plums in older residential areas
+• Canker diseases weakening ornamental cherries and flowering plums in established neighborhoods

-They respond with targeted solutions that address the root cause.
-Tree care professionals reduce canopy weight to prevent storm breakage, improve drainage around compromised root zones, remove diseased wood before infections spread, and shape growth to maintain clearance from buildings and utilities.
-When you work with tree trimming company in Kirkland, WA or tree trimming in Seattle, WA, you gain access to this same level of local insight.
+Their approach is practical and specific.
+They reduce excess canopy weight to lower the chance of storm failure, improve drainage around stressed roots, remove infected wood before decay spreads, and guide growth so trees maintain safe clearance from structures and utility lines.
+When you work with tree trimming company in Kirkland, WA or tree trimming in Seattle, WA, you receive the same level of local insight.

 Chop Chop Tree logo

-Don't let a hazardous tree put your property at risk.
-Contact the local experts through Chop Chop Tree today for a clear, honest assessment.
-Call (425) 245-5040 to schedule your free, no-obligation consultation and quote.
+If a tree on your property looks unsafe, contact the local experts through Chop Chop Tree for a clear assessment.
+Call (425) 245-5040 to book your free, no-obligation consultation and estimate.

 Tree Pruning